 Cervical dystonia

 Cervical dystonia affects your neck and head muscles.
-This is a chronic neurological condition when your neck muscles contract into unusual positions regularly or more sporadically.
+It is a chronic neurological condition that causes your neck muscles to contract into unusual positions regularly or more sporadically.

 Cervical dystonia can be painful and also cause symptoms like: